Hear From An Industry Veteran: With Prices Rising, How Can I Save Money On Fuel?

 Running a trucking business

-Running your trucking business is no easy task.
+Running your fleet is no easy task.
 And, with fuel costs on the rise, operating independently becomes even more difficult.
 You’ve always dreamed about enjoying the freedom of running under your own authority — but, when the cost of taking a load outweighs the money you’ll bring home at the end of the month, what should you do next?

 Luckily, there are some steps you can take now to take matters into your own hands.
 While we can’t change the cost of fuel, SmartHop’s Founder and CEO, Guillermo Garcia, draws upon his own industry experience to share some useful tips to help you navigate the months ahead.